-But somewhere in the noise, a quieter conversation has gone missing.
-The one about what AI can actually do when used with intention, with structure, with care.
+Most public discourse about AI follows a well-worn path: risk, harm, bias, hallucination, data exposure, job displacement, regulation.
+All valid.
+All necessary.
+But somewhere in that noise, a quieter conversation has gone missing - the one about what AI can actually do when used with intention, structure, and care.

-Not the breathless futurism.
-Not the vendor pitch about productivity gains.
+Not breathless futurism.
+Not a vendor pitch.
 The real, grounded, specific good that becomes possible when a team decides to use these tools responsibly.

 What Happened in the Room